 [Profile in Progress]

 Mayra grew up in Tucson and received her BA in Psychology from the University of Arizona.
 From early on in her life she knew she wanted to assist others on their road to recovery.
 She began her work as a counselor assistant at Mirasol in 2012.
 To further enhance her understanding of the mind-body connection, Mayra completed her RYT-200 yoga teacher certification.
+She's also a certified TRE provider.
 In her work at Mirasol, Mayra has witnessed the incredible power of integrative healing and the impact mindfulness has on individuals.
 Mayra assists clients in finding a more calm and centered state using body-centered therapies, and enjoys being able to help clients connect movement with breath through yoga.
 Mayra is grateful for Mirasol's philosophy, and is excited to help individuals on their road to recovery.

 Jessica earned her Masters in Social Work from New Mexico State University.
 She has been honored to work with individuals in diverse settings, ranging from schools to community and home environments.